active-interest/seo-ultimate/readme.txt

 = Recent Releases =

+* Version 4.5 adds bugfixes
 * Version 4.4 adds a new field for entering sitewide meta keywords
 * Version 4.3 adds the ability to use the post's excerpt as its default meta description
 * Version 4.2 adds the option to exclude specific posts/pages from being autolinked
 * Version 4.1 adds tag title capitalization for title tags
-* Version 4.0 adds meta description mass-editor for posts, pages, attachments, and custom post types

 = Features =